-The Online Workforce Career Coach Facilitator (WCCF) Certificate is a 120-hour online course (including observation of two career coaching sessions) that provides students with the skills required to work effectively with individuals needing assistance to make informed career plans and conduct a successful job search.
+The Online Career and Workforce Coach Facilitator (CWCF) Certificate is a 120-hour online course (including observation of two career coaching sessions) that provides students with the skills required to work effectively with individuals needing assistance to make informed career plans and conduct a successful job search.
 Anyone employed in public and private career centers, community colleges, human resource offices of private companies, community and faith-based organizations, college career centers and military Career Transition Centers as well as those in private practice who work with clients on career planning and job searches stand to benefit from the program.

 Professionals with the following job titles should find the program particularly relevant: interviewer, career counselor, military career transition center counselor, military career counselor, academic advisor, admissions representative, placement counselor, school guidance counselor, human resource professional, out-placement specialist and training/education officer.

 Successful completion of this course satisfies the training requirement for the Global Career Development Facilitator (GCDF) Credential which is conferred by the Center for Credentialing and Education (CCE).
 CCE is an affiliate of the National Board for Certified Counselors, the largest helping skills credentialing organization in the world.
 In addition, Thomas Edison State University confers a Certificate along with 12 CEU’s upon successful completion of the program.
 For more information about the GCDF Credential, click here.

 To qualify for the Career and Workforce Coach Facilitator Certificate Program, students must have one of the following: